shamsch/city-bike-app-backend/README.md

 The README.md file will be ready shortly (before 14th August 2022).

+## TECHNOLOGIES USED

+TO BE ADDED LATER

+## DEVELOPMENT WORKFLOW

+TO BE ADDED LATER

+## TESTING

+TO BE ADDED LATER

 ## API DOCUMENTATION

 The documentation for all endpoints, along with type of request, parameters, request body, request token, and return value descriptions, is available can be found down below.